 Locks can't sprout legs to run away, and picking locks in our hands has always worked just fine.
 So what can we possibly hope to gain from clamping our locks down?

 To start, here are six pretty cool benefits that we can get from putting our locks in a vise!

 1. Easier to Tension

-Probably one the most significant reasons pickers use vises is because it allows them to more easily use top of the keyway turning tools—such as prybars.
+Probably the most significant reason pickers use vises is because it allows them to more easily use top of the keyway turning tools—such as prybars.

 Top of the keyway tensioning gives us more room to maneuver our picks in the keyway and is absolutely necessary for many locks.
 However, it can be a real challenge to both hold a lock and reach a finger up to apply tension, especially if you have smaller hands.

-By putting the lock in a vise, your tensioning finger is free to place wherever you need.
+By putting the lock in a vise, your tensioning finger is free to place it wherever you need it.